-- In one episode of Cow and Chicken (or possibly its Spin-Off I Am Weasel) the Red Guy is playing with toy cars.
+- In one episode of Cow and Chicken the Red Guy is playing with toy cars.
 He has a fuel truck crash into a regular car (complete with explosion and fire) and yells the phrase.

-- Parodied by Daria as she and Tom watch a parade float burning after a very slow-speed crash:
+- Daria: Parodied as Daria and Tom watch a parade float burning after a very slow-speed crash:

 Daria: Oh, the lack of humanity.

 - If you look carefully, Daria has the iconic photo of the Hindenberg in flames on the inside of her locker door.

 - On an episode of Darkwing Duck, Drake takes Gosalyn camping.
 While they're roasting marshmallows, Gosalyn sets her marshmallow on fire and quotes Morrison's commentary.

 - Edd of Ed, Edd n Eddy used the "inhumanity" variation on occasion, often when faced with something particularly unsanitary, usually concerning Ed's clothing, possessions, basement lair, or body odor.

 - In Futurama, when the Professor thinks Amy and Bender have died:

 - In Hercules: The Animated Series, a balloon crashes into the cloud where the gods have gathered to witness a festival, causing Homer to shout, "Oh, the divinity!"

 - In Phineas and Ferb, "The Fast and the Phineas", as Dr. Doofenshmirtz's blimp hits a broadcasting tower, the announcer only has time to say, "Oh, the hu-" before the feed is cut.